Introduction to Boosting Algorithms in Machine Learning

 Introduction

-Lots of analyst misinterpret the term ‘boosting’ used in data science.
+Lots of analysts misinterpret the term ‘boosting’ used in data science.
 Let me provide an interesting explanation of this term.
-Boosting grants power to machine learning models to improve their accuracy of prediction.
+Boosting grants power to machine learning models to improve their prediction accuracy.
+Boosting algorithms are one of the most widely used algorithms in data science competitions.
+The winners of our last hackathons agree that they try boosting algorithms to improve the accuracy of their models.

-In this article, I will explain how boosting algorithm works in very simple manner.
+In this article, I will explain how boosting algorithms in machine learning work very simply.
 I’ve also shared the Python codes below.
-I’ve skipped the intimidating mathematical derivations used in Boosting.
-Because, that wouldn’t have allowed me to explain this concept in simple terms.
+I’ve skipped the intimidating mathematical derivations used in Boosting because that wouldn’t have allowed me to explain this concept in simple terms.
+Also, we have talked about how it works and why boosting algorithms in machine learning are important.

 Let’s get started.